ashchan/gmail-notifr/README.md

 A MacRuby Gmail Notifier for Mac OS X

+_Note: moved to [gmail-notifr-objc](https://github.com/ashchan/gmail-notifr-objc).
+Native Objective-C will be used for future development. _

 _Note: The RubyCocoa implementation has been moved to the [rubycocoa](https://github.com/ashchan/gmail-notifr/tree/rubycocoa) branch._

 ![screenshot](http://ashchan.github.com/gmail-notifr/gmail-notifr-screen.png)